anthill/blog/_drafts/device-agnostic-bladder.markdown

 Only Android.

 Now you do have a phone with Android, and you'll be ok.
-But what if you have an iPhone with iOs?
-Or a phone with Firefox OS, or a Windows Phone ?
+But what if you have an iPhone with iOS?
+Or a phone with Firefox OS, or a Windows Phone?

-This discrimination based on the device - hence the OS - you're using on your phone is quite problematic.
+This discrimination based on the OS/device is quite problematic.
 Such applications of common use should be available to anyone, regardless of what phone they like best.
 Of course, one solution is to develop as many applications as there are different OS.
 But we don't want to do that.
 It's clearly a waste of time.

-What is common to all modern phones is a native browser.
+What is common to all modern phones is a web browser.
 These all work basically the same way.
 Develop once, and make it available to all.
 So why not make a WebApp ?

 With the data from opendata.bordeaux.fr, it's actually pretty easy to pin the toilet locations on a map layer provided by, say, Mapbox, or equivalent.
 But this is not quite enough.
 Remember, you desperately need to pee.
 And the brand new app you've just downloaded gives you points on a map.
 Okay, you can read a map, you could find out where you are and which toilet is closest to your position.
 But you are not really in the mood for brain work right now.
 The information you need ("WHERE IS THAT GODDAMN TOILET ?"), you need it fast.